Volvo Shifter Stuck In Park – Manual Release

 Common Causes

-There can be several reasons why a Volvo transmission shifter may become stuck in park.
+A Volvo transmission gear lever may become stuck in the park for several reasons.
 Some common causes include:

-- Failing shifter interlock solenoid: This component prevents the shifter from being moved out of park unless the brake pedal is depressed.
-If it fails, the shifter can become stuck in park.
+- Faulty interlock shifter solenoid: This component prevents the shifter from moving out of the park unless the brake pedal is depressed.
+The shifter can become stuck in the park if it is not working.

-- Wiring issues: Corroded or damaged wiring can prevent the shifter interlock solenoid or brake light switch from functioning correctly, leading to a stuck shifter.
+- Wiring issues: A corrosion and/or damaged wiring harness could stop the shifter solenoid and the brake light switch from functioning correctly, leading to a stuck shifter.

-- Transmission control module failure: The transmission control module manages the shift position and can cause the shifter to become stuck in park if it fails.
+- Fault in the Transmission control module: The transmission control module is responsible for the shift position and can fail, causing the shifter to become stuck in the park position.

 We hope you find the Volvo Shifter Stuck In Park – Manual Release guide helpful.
 Check these troubleshooting and repair guides for more help on your Volvo.